Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 -   How do I move a collection that uses SharePoint Products?

--   How do I move a team project collection that includes Lab Management?
+-   How do I move a project collection that includes Lab Management?

--   Can I move a team project collection that's integrated with Project Server?
+-   Can I move a project collection that's integrated with Project Server?

--   I moved my collection to a TFS that has users or groups that shouldn't have access to projects or functions in some of the team projects, but need access to other projects in the moved collection.
+-   I moved my collection to a TFS that has users or groups that shouldn't have access to projects or functions in some of the projects, but need access to other projects in the moved collection.
 Can I keep them from seeing projects I don't want them to see?

 **Before you begin**